The label outlasted the job description

 I tried an Archibus command-line tool that could generate, list, push, and delete Coder templates.
 I also tried a desktop-shaped React interface with a Go backend.
 That version mostly knew how to provision Docker containers.
 There were terminal chat tools, Streamlit screens, editor experiments, and several attempts at giving the model enough Archibus context to be useful.

-None of those became the final interface.
-They did tell me what the interface needed.
+None of them became the final interface, but each one narrowed the problem.
 The CLI named the operations.
-The builder exposed the choices around source code, runtime, databases, backups, and editor setup.
-By spring 2025, those choices were becoming reusable development environments instead of a pile of setup commands.
+The builder exposed choices around source code, runtime, databases, backups, and editor setup.
+By spring 2025, those choices were turning into reusable development environments instead of setup commands.

 We started using the infant platform as an internal testbed on several projects in September 2025.
-We did not wait for it to look finished.
+We didn't wait for it to look finished.
 Real project work gave it the version mismatches, odd repositories, database restores, interrupted assignments, and support questions that a clean demo would miss.

 The early Console grew out of that use.
 At first it was closer to a template builder.
-As the platform picked up more services and more users, it needed one place to create a workspace, find an existing one, manage a backup, see what failed, and continue.
+More services and more users meant we needed one place to create a workspace, find an existing one, manage a backup, see what failed, and continue.
 The domain gave every experiment a door.
 The Console became the front desk.

 Here, take this ArgoCD